ninjadev/harmonin/README.md

 # harmonin

-FL to Web MIDI API bridge and all-in-one synthesizer built for js demos.
+FL Studio to Web MIDI API bridge and all-in-one synthesizer built for js demos.

-# Compile

-Before you can run harmonin, you need to compile.
-Make sure you have webpack installed (`npm install webpack -g`) and run `webpack` inside the harmonin folder.
-This creates the file `compiled.js`
+## Setup

+- Clone the repo, and install dependencies using `npm` or `yarn`.
+- To start harmonin, run `make`.
+- This starts a web server at `localhost:8080`.
+Go there in a browser to use harmonin.

+You can right away confirm that it is working by using your keyboard to trigger MIDI events (make sure vimium or similar is disabled).

 ## FL Bridge Setup Instructions